SuyashBhiste/dump-thoughts/low-level-design/design-patterns/creational/builder.md

 # Builder Design Pattern

 ## Purpose
-Builder is a creational design pattern that helps construct complex objects step by step, by separating their construction process from representation to produce objects of different types.
+Builder is a creational design pattern that helps construct complex objects step by step to produce products of different types.

 ## Steps
 1. Define one or more product classes. *(No need for common interface for them)*